 Earlier versions of this sensor may be mounted in a different orientation which would affect the positioning of the sensor jumpers.
-See page 46 for additional information on sensor orientation.
+See page 45 for additional information on sensor orientation.

-For proper operation, the remote indoor temperature/humidity sensor (and any additional sensors) must be configured properly with the controller as shown in Step 2 on page 22.
-An additional remote indoor temperatureonly sensor can be purchased and installed in Zone 1.
+Manual 2100-705C Page 22 of 45 For proper operation, the remote indoor temperature/humidity sensor (and any additional sensors) must be configured properly with the controller as shown in Step 2 on page 22.
+An additional remote indoor temperature-only sensor can be purchased and installed in Zone 1.
 If the site in which the LC6000 controller will be used has more than one zone (maximum three zones per LC6000), additional remote temperature/humidity sensors (one per zone) will need to be purchased and installed in the additional zones.
 All installed sensors must be enabled in the controller menu (see Configure Sensors beginning on page 36).

-Additional Remote Indoor Temperature and Temperature/Humidity Sensor Installation
+FIGURE 17 Additional Remote Indoor Temperature and Temperature/Humidity Sensor Installation